 Courtly and trim, he is wearing a black mock turtleneck, which he alternates with his black monastic habit.
 Stewart lives austerely in the abbey and participates in five daily prayers with his fellow monks, beginning at dawn, ending at 5 p.m.
 In between the religious rituals, he immerses himself in his other passion: literature.

 Stewart has built up an extensive rare-book collection for the library.
-On a virtual tour using his iPad, he takes me down to the basement, and removes from a shelf one of his favorite recent additions: a four-volume Old and New Testament, bound in oak, and printed in Nuremberg in 1480, twenty-five years after the Gutenberg Bible rolled off the world’s first printing press.
+On a virtual tour using his iPad, he takes me down to the basement, and removes from a shelf one of his favorite recent additions: a four-volume Old and New Testament, bound in oak, and printed in Nuremberg in 1480, twenty-five years after the Gutenberg Bible rolled off the printing press.
 The fine workmanship of this early holy book appeals to Stewart, whose father, an engineer, used to take him on weekend tours of construction sites around Houston, where the family lived.
 “The paper looks like it was made yesterday,” he tells me.
 “The ink is black as can be, mixed with linseed oil to take the bite out of the type,” he says.
 “Every piece of type was set by hand, backwards.
 They had to do that for every single page.
 That’s an extraordinary achievement in the service of knowledge.”